japila-books/spark-sql-internals/docs/declarative-pipelines/Sink.md

 `Sink` is an [extension](#contract) of the [GraphElement](GraphElement.md) and [Output](Output.md) abstractions for [pipeline sinks](#implementations) that can define their [write format](#format) and [options](#options).

+A sink is a generic target for a flow to send data that is external to a pipeline.

+Sinks are not registered in a Spark catalog.

 ## Contract

 ### Format { #format }